Jgardin875/Jgardin875/README.md

 - 📈 https://www.linkedin.com/in/jessgardin/

 10/14/22 - The journey continues!
 I started doing hackerrank to keep my skills up, earned one star on python already!
-           Also starting SQL on hackerrank!
+           Also starting SQL on hackerrank! and Linkedin Course!

 <!---
 Jgardin875/Jgardin875 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.